mloda docs

 class ExampleMlLifeCycleJoin(FeatureGroup):

-def input_features(self, options: Options, feature_name: FeatureName) -> Optional[Set[Feature]]:
+def input_features(self, options: Options, feature_name: FeatureName) -> Optional[set[Feature]]:

 quantity = Feature(name="quantity", compute_framework="PandasDataFrame")